oar-team/oar/Docs/documentation/oaradmin.rst

-  -e, --edit                       Edit an admission rule -1, --enable                     Enable the admission rule (removing comments) -0, --disable                    Disable the admission rule (commenting the code)
+  -e, --edit                       Edit an admission rule -1, --enable                     Enable the admission rule (removing comments) -0, --disable                    Disable the admission rule (commenting the code) -H, --history                    Show all changes made on the admission rule -R, --revert                     Revert to the admission rule as it existed in a revision number

 Examples: ::